benhur07b/benhur07b.github.io/workshops/pnm21-qgis-workshop/index.md

 Utilize symbol layers and geometry generators to create custom and complex styles.

 1. Open the Symbol layers and geometry generators I QGIS project file (Symbol layers and geometry generators I.qgz).
+2. Let's create a bivariate style for the PPA grid that shows the number of attempts (size) and the points per attempt (color) by:
+   - getting the centroid of each grid cell
+   - setting the size of the centroid marker to be based on the number of attempts
+   - setting the color of the centroid marker to be based on the points per attempt

 ---
 ### The data-defined Assistant